RenYukki/Cordiss/README.md

 4. Setup oluşturmak için `npm run dist` yazın.

 ## How to Build?
-1.Download or copy this repo.
+1. Download or copy this repo.
-2.Open terminal in your folder and type `npm install`.
+2. Open terminal in your folder and type `npm install`.
-3.To start the app type  `npm start`.
+3. To start the app type  `npm start`.
-4.To create setup or binary `npm run dist`
+4. To create setup or binary `npm run dist`